By Mehmet Kurtkaya, Published on November 8, 2017 (Updated with new links and info on November 27, 2017)

 Turuk / Etruscan were Ogur Augur Turks (Hurrian) and together with Oguz and Ugut Turks and Iranian Indo Europeans (Sycthian=GuzGut) they founded Ancient Rome 2800 years ago.
 Etruscan language was also the basis of the Latin language.

 Mel Copeland's great article/book on Etruscan can be found at Maravot.
 He correctly identifies Latin as based on Etruscan language using declention patterns but incorrectly classifies Etruscan as Indo-European.
 Etruscan is Ogur Turkish / Hurrian.
 Sumerian - Akkadian, Hurrian/Hattic - Hittite, Etruscan - Latin relationships shows a pattern.
-SOV to SVO is the historical word order change direction.
+Moreover, SOV to SVO is the historical word order change direction.
+SOV was shown as the word order of the world's first language based on many studies.

 Etruscan is related to Hungarian as confirmed by Italian linguistics professor Mario Allinei's as well as Hungarian math professor Alfred Toth's articles.